 Annual physicals, cancer screenings, immunizations, and other preventive services covered at no cost under ACA plans are generally not covered under short-term medical.
 You will typically pay out of pocket for routine preventive visits.

-Short-term plans are not required to cover the ten essential health benefits mandated under the ACA — which include pediatric services, rehabilitative care, laboratory services, and more.
-Coverage is focused on major medical events rather than comprehensive care.
+Short-term plans are not required to cover the ten essential health benefits mandated under the ACA.
+Coverage focuses on major medical events — hospitalizations, surgeries, ER visits, and acute illness.
+Pediatric dental/vision, comprehensive preventive care, and other ACA-required benefits are not included.

 Side-by-Side Comparison